TBT8A10/Research/README.md

 If those issues can't be fixed, an alternative could be to disable the UI and control it through ADB.

 Meanwhile, I made some modifications to the stock recovery to make it more comfortable.
-Will try to upload it soon.
+More information on the [recovery repo](https://github.com/TBT8A10/recovery).

 ### Building AOSP
 This should be possible using Rockchip's device trees.
 However, the tablet supports Project Treble and GSIs work fine.